Jerrythafast/FDSTools/README.rst

         - 'name': the name of the marker (optional)

     This format is compatible with 'knownalleles.csv' files created by TSSV_.
+    If raw sequences or allele names are provided, Stuttermark can convert those to TSSV-style sequences automatically if a library file is given as well.

 Output
     The same file, with an additional column (named 'annotation' by default).